FAQs for "Adding a New Equipment Type"

 1. What is an Equipment Type in the Isolocity system, and why is it important?

-• An Equipment Type in the Isolocity system categorizes equipment into specific types based on their functions, use, or characteristics.
-Defining Equipment Types is important for organizing equipment within the system, streamlining inspection processes, and ensuring consistent management and reporting.
+A: An Equipment Type categorizes equipment based on function, use, or characteristics.
+Defining Equipment Types helps organize equipment, streamline inspections, and maintain consistent management and reporting(Equipment Types).

 2. How do I begin creating a new Equipment Type?